Cloud-based systems: Giving small companies big business tools

 Ease of integration is what is driving cloud solutions to become so popular across the world.
-There are a hug range of different programs and services that can link together, allowing for the seamless flow of real-time data, giving you the power to better analyses and manage your business.
+There is a huge range of different programs and services that can link together, allowing for the seamless flow of real-time data, giving you the power to better analyses and manage your business.

-This development is really important for small and medium business, until recently integrated systems like this came at cost that reserved them for big business.
-We work on both, bespoke software integration and now being named as cloud integration specialist.
-The API code that is featured in most cloud system give developers like us a chance to provide custom integration with other online and offline system, so your business can be aligned 100%.
+This development is really important for small and medium business until recently integrated systems like this came at a cost that reserved them for big business.
+We work on both, bespoke software integration and now being named as a cloud integration specialist.
+The API code that is featured in most cloud system gives developers like us a chance to provide custom integration with other online and offline system, so your business can be aligned 100%.

 Time and cost tracking

 Most professional services charge based on time, so tracking time accurately is the only way to see if a job made or lost money.
-There are a range of cloud products that improve time tracking accuracy and reduce manual data input, freeing up resources currently allocated to admin, which can be redistributed to revenue generating activities.
+There is a range of cloud products that improve time tracking accuracy and reduce manual data input, freeing up resources currently allocated to admin, which can be redistributed to revenue-generating activities.

 Employees take control of their own timesheets and your cloud system does the rest.
 Time can be tracked either through entering time worked on a job or by setting up timers and widgets that track time for you automatically.